 Privateness: This privateness trait measures the extent to how much personal information people are likely to disclose.
-It gives us an understanding on how extrovert someone is.
+It gives us an understanding of how extroverted someone is.
 The two values are:

-Forthright: Individuals who are up front.
-In the workplace they tend to express their opinion and are not shy about stating their opinion and say what they mean.
+Forthright: Individuals who are upfront.
+In the workplace, they tend to express their opinions, are not shy about stating their opinions, and say what they mean.

 Descriptors: genuine, open, unpretentious, involved